 The Company engages all non-executive directors by a letter of appointment setting out the key terms and responsibilities of their role.

 The Company has entered into employment contracts with each of its senior executives.
-Details of these contracts are set out in the Remuneration Report (on pages 28 and 29 of the Annual Report).
+Details of these contracts are set out in the Remuneration Report (on page 40 of the Annual Report).

 Company secretary